rwheat1/lab01/lab-01-hello-r.md

 ### Exercise 1

-datasaurus_dozen has: 1846 rows 3 columns
+datasaurus_dozen has: 1846 rows, 3 variables, but I don’t see anywhere in the help where it says the number of columns

 ### Exercise 2